zielmicha/markdown-to-terminal/README.md

 Each row of the input text is a single row in the output, except the header rule, which is purely syntactic.

-Each cell in a row is delimited by a pipe (`|`) character.
+Each cell in a row is delimited by the pipe (`|`) character.
 Optionally, a pipe character can also be present at the beginning and/or at the end of the line.
-Column separator don't have to be aligned in the input, but it makes the input more readable.
+Column separators don't have to be aligned (although it does make the input more readable).

 There is no check of "squareness" of the table: `table_cell` is called once for each cell provided in the input, which can be a number of times different from one row to the other.
-If the output *has* to respect a given number of cell per row, it's up to the renderer to enforce it, using state transmitted through the `opaque` pointer.
+If the output *has* to respect a given number of cells per row, it's up to the renderer to enforce it (using state transmitted through the `opaque` pointer).

-The header rule is a line containing only horizontal blanks (space and tab), dashes (`-`), colons (`:`) and separator.
+The header rule is a line containing only horizontal blanks (space and tab), hyphens (`-`), colons (`:`), and separator.
 Moreover, it *must* be the second line of the table.
-In case such a header rule is detected, the first line of the table is considered as a header, and passed as the `head_row` argument to `table` callback.
-Moreover `table_row` and `table_cell` are called for that specific row with `MKD_CELL_HEAD` flag.
+When a header rule is detected, the first line of the table is considered as a header, and passed as the `head_row` argument to `table` callback.
+Additionally, `table_row` and `table_cell` are called for that specific row with `MKD_CELL_HEAD` flag.

 Alignment is defined on a per-cell basis, and specified by a colon (`:`) at